swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 #### Waiting for a "fully inhabited" layout constraint

-The need for this functionality is urgent and can be achieved with standard library additions.
+The need for the functionality in this proposal is urgent and can be achieved with standard library additions.
 The fully-inhabited layout constraint would also require significant compiler work, and we believe that it is not worth waiting for it.
-The layout constraint might also not be a sound approach.
+It is also unclear whether the layout constraint might is a sound approach.

-#### Making these additions generic over `BinaryInteger & FixedWidthInteger` and `BinaryFloatingPoint`
+#### Making these additions generic over `FixedWidthInteger & BitwiseCopyable` and `BinaryFloatingPoint & BitwiseCopyable`

-These are not sufficient constraints.
+These are not sufficient constraints, since they do not mandate that their conformers must be fully inhabited.
 This approach would also require extremely defensive implementations to account for the existence of conformers from outside of the standard library.
+It would be possible to make the additions generic over a new protocol, which would have to be public.
+Two new issues arise from creating a new protocol: backdeployment and the possibility of unsafety due to future defective conformers from outside the standard library.
+A [layout constraint](#constraint) would achieve a similar outcome while being less risky.

 #### Omitting the `Endianness` parameters